rmsk2/rustpwman/README.md

 According to the Rust documentation the random number generator underlying the whole process is a *thread-local CSPRNG with periodic seeding from OsRng.
 Because this is local, it is typically much faster than OsRng.
 It should be secure, though the paranoid may prefer OsRng*.

+### Copy to clipboard

+This menu entry can be used to copy the value of the currently selected password entry to the clipboard.
+For the reasons described [below](#a-note-about-using-the-clipboard) this feature requires an additional tool which accepts its input via stdin and uses that data to set the clipboard contents.
+The path to this tool can be confgured by calling
+`rustpwman cfg`.
+When you use `clip.exe` under Windows for this purpose you have to be aware that non ASCII characters may not be displayed correctly after pasting the clipboard data.
+The reason for this is that `clip.exe` expects a character encoding different from UTF-8 which is the default for Rust.

 ### Add entry

 Select this menu item to create a new password entry and edit its contents.